 Best Known For

-Extraordinary Cuisine: The line's calling card is a Japanese restaurant and sushi bar by acclaimed Japanese chef Noboyuki "Nobu" Matsuhisa, of the Food Network's "Iron Chef" fame.
-But meals in the main dining room are impressive too: Half the menu is dedicated to classics such as beef Wellington; the other half is all about creative modern dishes.
+Extraordinary Cuisine: On the two large ocean-going ships, the line's calling card is Silk Road, a Japanese restaurant and sushi bar by acclaimed Japanese chef Noboyuki "Nobu" Matsuhisa, of the Food Network's "Iron Chef" fame, and certainly those tables are the first to fill up.
+There's also an Italian restaurant, with handmade pastas, but meals in the main dining room are impressive too: Half the menu is dedicated to classics such as beef Wellington; the other half is all about creative modern dishes.

 Well-Executed Enrichment Program: Crystal's Creative Learning Institute leads the pack, bringing boldface names on board to talk about their areas of expertise, such as sports or politics.
 Past guests have included Barbara Walters, Buzz Aldrin, and James Carville.
 Plus, with the Computer University@Sea, you can learn new tricks on your iPad.